Skip links

 Air Sealing: The Missing Piece

-Here’s what most homeowners don’t know: insulation alone won’t stop ice dams if your attic has air leaks.
+Here is what most homeowners do not know: insulation alone will not stop ice dams if your attic has air leaks.

 Air sealing means closing gaps and holes in your attic floor before adding insulation.
-These gaps occur around light fixtures and other openings (listed below) that allow warm air (and cool air in the summer, much bigger deal in Dallas. and Fort Worth!) flow directly into your attic through convection.
-The warm air rises through the insulation, completely bypassing its thermal resistance.
+These gaps occur around light fixtures and other openings that allow warm air to flow directly into your attic through convection.
+The warm air rises through the insulation and completely bypasses its thermal resistance.

 Common air leak locations include:

 Professional Attic Seal from Attic Fanatics uses special caulks and expanding foam to close these openings.
-The process takes several hours but increases insulation effectiveness by 40% to 60%.
+The process takes several hours but greatly improves insulation performance.

 Think of it this way: insulation slows down heat moving through it.
 Air sealing stops heat from going around it.
 You need both to prevent ice dams.